 In addition, each person in class will be required to do an evaluation of the other members of their group.
 The format of this is contained in a separate handout.
 This evaluation will be private.
-It should be included in a sealed envelope with student signature across flap as part of the final package.
+It should be included in a sealed envelope with student signature across flap as part of the final package or via email.